Les Deux Alpes ski resort

 About Les Deux Alpes

-One of France’s longest established and most southerly ski areas, Les Deux Alpes is one of the world’s big hitters, with 225km (140 miles) of piste served by over 40 lifts, and over 2,000m (6,500ft) of skiable vertical.
-All of this is topped off by granting keen skiers access to Europe’s largest skiable glacier.
+One of France's longest established and most southerly ski areas, Les Deux Alpes is one of the world's big hitters, with 200km (125 miles) of piste served by over 40 lifts, and 2,300m (7,550ft) of skiable vertical, one of the biggest in the world.
+All of this is topped off by granting keen skiers access to Europe's largest skiable glacier.

 Behind these headline facts, Les Deux Alpes is a big, lively village with old hotels juxtaposed with modern developments – most of which provide affordable accommodation.
 The skiing takes place on both sides of the valley, with lifts never more than a few steps from the main street.

-The Pied Moutet base ski area is small, while the main slopes escalate high up to the glacier area, one of three in France that re-opens for summer skiing and boarding.
+The Vallee Blanche base ski area is small, while the main slopes escalate high up to the glacier area, one of three in France that reopens for summer skiing and boarding.
 The downside of the layout though is that the ski area is quite narrow and everyone funnels down the same way.

 Les Deux Alpes is known for its off-piste opportunities, but there are enough challenging slopes for all abilities to explore.
 The resort's accessibility to other nearby ski areas also means there are a whole host of options available to skiers.